 Step 2) Decide if adoption is right for you and your baby

-Hundreds of women I’ve spoken to over the years have asked themselves this question.
+Hundreds of women I’ve spoken to over the years have asked themselves whether adoption is right for them.
 Some women know right away that putting their baby up for adoption is the best thing.
 Others need to get more information before making any decisions.
-Just remember that you aren’t committing to anything when you make an adoption plan.
+Just remember that you aren’t committing to anything when you make a plan.
 I tell women to think of a plan as a way to keep her options open.
 Here are the questions most women want answered as they think about adoption:

 - What is an open adoption?